sethdroberts/100-days-of-code/log.md

 **Today's Progress**: Added a show page, so I can now view all tasks directly, and then edit them if I so choose.
 It's more of a minor detail, but it looks pretty good, and now I can add notes to each task.
 Also added boxes to the Tasks index and a button for switching views so it looks neater and cleaner.

 **Thoughts**: Like the tasks displays a lot better than the initial setup I had.
 Not perfectly satisfied with things, and I should take some deep time to think about exactly how I want it all to flow, but it works and looks pretty solid right now.
 CSS is always a pain, but I like the new setup.

+### Day 14: November 6, 2020

+**Today's Progress**: Added birthday and email address fields to the interests.
+They now display on the main interest show page and can be edited and added when you C/E an interest.

+**Thoughts**: I took a 16-day (~2wk) break to focus on some other areas of my life, and I want to continue building Interest Bucket, but at a slower, piece-by-piece pace, now that it's not a primary focus on my life anymore.